Archivaria Contact us

 Organization Homepage (URL): Personal Literary Archive

 About the Organization: Seeking a reliable, organized, and detail-oriented individual to assist an author with organizing and preserving a large body of archival materials, as well as providing general administrative support.
+The author is a poet and novelist who has written on many key topics of our times.

 Social Media: N/A